 Note that reinforcement learning is an advanced topic at NMA, taught in week 3 just before the end.
 Also, NLP uses concepts from week 2, like recurrent neural networks and transformers.
 We also provide fewer project templates for these topics.

 During the second week, you will refine your question iteratively as you try things out.
 You will experiment with different types of deep neural networks to find one that works for your project.
-This will culminate in an “abstract” that you write on day 11 (Monday of week 3), which is a full projects day with some structured guidance to the process of writing abstracts.

 Detailed schedule about what to do every day is in the Daily student guide for projects.
 You should refer back to this document often.

 Early — 3h before content (time slots 2,4)